-Whilst the NSFR and LCR are regulatory minima, Macquarie also models a number of additional internal liquidity scenarios covering both market-wide and Macquarie name-specific crises.
-The most binding of all scenarios (NSFR, LCR and internal) determines Macquarie's absolute minimum required level of cash and liquid assets.
+Whilst the NSFR and LCR are regulatory minima, Macquarie also models additional internal liquidity scenarios covering both market-wide and Macquarie name-specific crises.
 Macquarie actively considers the impact of business decisions on the NSFR and LCR, as well as other internal liquidity metrics that form part of its broader liquidity risk management framework.

 Macquarie's NSFR fluctuates as a result of normal business activities and, accordingly, ongoing fluctuations in the reported NSFR are expected and are not necessarily indicative of a changing risk appetite.
-Some examples of factors that can influence the NSFR include wholesale funding activities (such as pre-funding expected future asset growth), the degree of activity in Macquarie's capital markets facing businesses, and a variety of other external market considerations.
+Some examples of factors that can influence the NSFR include wholesale funding activities (such as pre-funding expected future asset growth), growth in home loans and customer deposits, equity and hybrids issuance, the degree of activity in Macquarie's capital markets facing businesses, and a variety of other external market considerations.